-Detection vs. Prevention
+Detection vs. Prevention for Common Dog Diseases

 For Aaron Epstein, it was hard to see Sam -his companion of 13 years, who’d been with him through thick and thin -grow old.
 But Sam lived another three months after his surgery, and Epstein felt that Sam lived a good and happy last few months, “eating really good food and being spoiled.”
 Did Epstein have any regrets?
 “I am glad that we did the surgery because the vet said that the tumor could have easily burst and that would have been a very bad end for him.
 In hindsight, I should have taken him to the vet a few months earlier as the tumor was likely causing the lack of appetite.”